RobKraft/EfficientSoftwareDevelopment/content/en/docs/Practices/CICDtoProd.md

 ###### 25. How does the *[Support](/docs/elements/support/)* in your context impact the probability that *CI/CD to Production* will add value to your process?
 Some

+#### What does ChatGPT think?
+(May 2023)Hey ChatGPT: When should software development teams use CI/CD and when should they not?

+CI/CD (Continuous Integration and Continuous Delivery/Deployment) is a software development practice that involves automating the building, testing, and deployment of code changes.
+It is a popular practice among software development teams, but there are situations where it may not be necessary or feasible.
+Here are some examples:

+When to use CI/CD:
+1. Large development teams: CI/CD can be particularly helpful for large development teams that are working on complex software projects.
+By automating the testing and deployment process, teams can more efficiently manage code changes and ensure that the code remains stable.
+2. Complex projects: CI/CD can also be helpful for complex projects that involve multiple components or integrations.
+By automating the testing and deployment process, teams can ensure that all components are properly integrated and working together.
+3. Frequent code changes: CI/CD is particularly effective for projects that require frequent code changes.
+By automating the testing and deployment process, teams can quickly identify and fix issues, reducing the risk of bugs and errors.

+When not to use CI/CD:
+1. Small development teams: For small development teams working on simple projects, CI/CD may not be necessary.
+The additional overhead of setting up and maintaining a CI/CD pipeline may not be worth the benefits.
+2. Low-risk projects: For low-risk projects where the impact of bugs or errors is minimal, CI/CD may not be necessary.
+In these cases, manual testing and deployment may be sufficient.
+3. Legacy systems: For legacy systems that are difficult to automate, CI/CD may not be feasible.
+In these cases, manual testing and deployment may be necessary.

+Overall, CI/CD can be a powerful tool for software development teams, particularly for large teams working on complex projects with frequent code changes.
+However, teams should consider the size and complexity of the project, as well as the level of risk, when deciding whether to use CI/CD or another method of testing and deployment.